mavlink/mavlink-devguide/en/mavgen_c/index.md

 The decoder/encoder functions and ids for each message in a dialect can be found in separate header files under the dialect folder.
 The headers are named with a format including the message name (**mavlink_msg\__message_name_.h**)

+> [!TIP]
-> **Tip** Individual message definitions for the dialect are pulled in when you include **mavlink.h** for your dialect, so you don't need to include these separately.
+> Individual message definitions for the dialect are pulled in when you include **mavlink.h** for your dialect, so you don't need to include these separately.

 The most useful decoding function is named with the pattern **mavlink_msg\__message_name_\_decode()**, and extracts the whole payload into a C struct (with fields mapping to the original XML message definition).
 There are also separate decoder functions to just get the values of individual fields.